jetbundle/jetbundle.github.io/_diffequations/00_index.md

 ## Preface: The Mathematical Ascent

-This textbook treats differential equations not as a collection of isolated techniques, but as a continuous narrative of mathematical structuralism.
+This online resource treats differential equations not as a collection of isolated techniques, but as a continuous narrative of mathematical structuralism.
 We begin with the intuitive assumption that solutions are explicit formulas.
 We systematically dismantle this illusion, revealing that the "solution" to a differential equation is rarely a function, but rather a geometric invariant, a distribution, or a cohomology class.

-The text is organized into seven phases, each resolving the limitations of its predecessor:
+The content is organized into seven phases, each resolving the limitations of its predecessor:

 1. **The Classical Arsenal:** We exhaust explicit methods to reveal the necessity of approximation.